nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Define a NautobotAppConfig

 The `NautobotAppConfig` class is a Nautobot-specific wrapper around Django's built-in [`AppConfig`](https://docs.djangoproject.com/en/stable/ref/applications/) class.
 It is used to declare Nautobot app functionality within a Python package.
 Each app should provide its own subclass, defining its name, metadata, and default and required configuration parameters.
 An example is below:

-+/- 1.5.2
-    The `nautobot.apps` namespace was added in Nautobot 1.5.2.
-If developing apps to be backwards-compatible with older versions of Nautobot, please refer to the app developer documentation of your required Nautobot version.

 ```python
 from nautobot.apps import NautobotAppConfig